AliHazem771/Power-Bi-Project-1/README.md

 Navigation: Users can interact with the dashboard to filter data by year or state.
 Hovering over charts provides additional data points for deeper insights.

-Decision Making: Utilize the insights gathered from this dashboard to inform strategic decisions regarding market expansion, resource distribution, and investment opportunities.
+Decision Making: Utilise the insights gathered from this dashboard to inform strategic decisions regarding market expansion, resource distribution, and investment opportunities.

 Regular Updates: Ensure the data is updated regularly to reflect the most current profit figures and trends.
 This can help in monitoring performance and making timely adjustments to business strategies.

 ## Conclusion

-This Power BI dashboard serves as a powerful tool for analyzing profit data by state and year, offering valuable insights for strategic planning and performance evaluation.
+This Power BI dashboard serves as a powerful tool for analysing profit data by state and year, offering valuable insights for strategic planning and performance evaluation.